cabuelow/ambitious-targets/README.md

 ### About

-This repository provides the code and data to reproduce all figures and supplemental figures/tables found in Buelow et al. (*in prep*)
+This repository provides the code and data to reproduce all figures and supplemental figures/tables found in Buelow et al. (*submitted*)

 ### Abstract